odedmasala/MarketPlace_app/README.md

 Once you have these prerequisites installed and accounts set up with the necessary services, you can follow the steps below to set up the application:

-1. Clone the repository to your local machine using `git clone https://github.com/[your-username]/marketplace.git`.
+1. Clone the repository to your local machine using `git clone https://github.com/odedmasala/MarketPlace_app.git`.
-2. Navigate to the root directory of the project and create a file named `.env` to store the environment variables.
+2. Navigate to the root directory of the project get inside to the server folder and create a file named `.env` to store the environment variables.
 3. Set the values for the environment variables in the `.env` file.
-4. Install the dependencies using `npm install`.
-5. Start the MongoDB server by running `mongod`.
-6. In a separate terminal, navigate to the root directory of the project and start the application using `npm start`.
+2. Navigate to the root directory of the project and install the dependencies for both the server and client using `npm install` in the `server` and `client` folders respectively.
+4. Open a new terminal and split it, in each split terminal run one of the server and client files and run both files and start the application using `npm start`.
-7. The application should now be running on `http://localhost:3000`.
+5. The application should now be running on `http://localhost:3000` and the server in `http://localhost:8001` or port you can Choose..

 ## Contributing